slawekradzyminski/mcp/README.md

 pip install -e .
 ```

+## MCP Python SDK Documentation

+The MCP Python SDK documentation has been split into smaller files and organized in the `mcp_python_sdk_docs/` directory.
+This structure makes it easier for AI agents to navigate and understand the SDK.
+The documentation covers:

+- Core concepts (servers, resources, tools, etc.)
+- Running MCP servers in different modes
+- Examples and advanced usage
+- And more!

+Check out the [index file](mcp_python_sdk_docs/index.md) for the complete table of contents.

 ## Usage

 Start the server on the default port (7000) or specify a custom port: